ShenZhang-Statistics/SLScoda/README.md

   - log(X)
 * y
   - Response data
-* lamb.ls
+* lambda_ls
   - The list of Lambda: one is the vector of lambda_1, and the other is the vector of lambda_2.
-* nlamb
+* nlambda
-  - If lamb.ls is null, nlamb is the number of lamdata generated.
+  - If lambda_ls is null, lambda_ls is the number of lamdata generated.
 * beta0
   - Initial estimation for regression coefficients.
 * penalty
   - Penalty function: "MCP" or "SCAD".
-* gam.para
+* gamma_para
   - Regularization parameter $\gamma$: if the penalty function is "MCP", $\gamma=3$; if the penalty function is "SCAD", $\gamma=3.27$.
-* A.type
+* A_type
   - The type of constructing a adjacency matrix:
-  - "N.1": Pearson’s correlation.
+  - "A1": Pearson’s correlation.
-  - "N.2": Sparcc (Friedman and Alm, 2012).
+  - "A2": Sparcc (Friedman and Alm, 2012).
 * A
   - Adjacency matrix.